hasnat/redux-modules/docs/motivation.md

     state.push(fromJS(payload)),
 }
 ```

-Combining these concepts into one object allows us to add extra functionality, such as `action middleware` and `propType` style payload introspection.
+By colocating these concerns, adding a new state transformation is as easy as adding a new object to an array.
+Additionally, by generating `action creators` dynamically we're able to inject middleware behavior such as `payload typechecking`.